GNOME/libgweather/CONTRIBUTING.md

 - One should be provided in the patch for testing purposes, and be easily overridable by distributions wishing to have a separate identifier and limits
-- The test token should have high enough limits that you're reasonably confident that lots of people running `make check` won’t cause the token to be revoked and break everyone’s tests
+- The test token should have high enough limits that you're reasonably confident that lots of people running `meson test` won’t cause the token to be revoked and break everyone’s tests
 - Instructions on how to get a token for the application must be provided